The highlight of the celebration of the anniversary of the May Revolution was the proclamation

 Photos: M. Lasota

-Although the day commemorates the end of the Spanish rule in Argentina, even in Madrid, the very center of Spain, Argentinians were celebrating.
-Whether an Argentinian immigrant or a Spaniard of Argentinian descent, all those with ties to Argentina came to the Embassy of Argentina in Madrid to celebrate this national holiday.
+Ironical as it may sound, the day which commemorates the end of the Spanish rule in Argentina is celebrated by Argentinians even in Madrid.
+Whether an Argentinian immigrant or a Spaniard of Argentinian descent, all those with ties to Argentina came to the Embassy of Argentina to celebrate this national holiday.

 The festivities began in the courtyard of the Embassy which was packed with attendees early on.
 From couples to families, young and old, everyone was elegantly dressed for the occasion.
 Old friends greeted each other, catching up on their lives, while new acquaintances were quickly made over a sense of shared heritage and the bond of inner Argentine blood.
-Men in uniform, esteemed and respected, were also engaged in small talk, or possibly, discussion of business.
+Men in uniform, esteemed and respected, were also engaged in small talk or possibly in the discussion of business.

-It was a tremendously joyful atmosphere.
-Bars were set up all around and the guests circled with drink in hand and chatting away.
+There was a tremendously joyful atmosphere.
+Bars were set up all around and the guests circled with drinks in their hands and chatting away.
 Meanwhile, a grill in the back was fired up and the seductive smell of meat enticed some to momentarily pause in their conversations to grab a quick bite.

 As the sun began to set, anticipation for the ambassador’s speech grew.
 More and more people filtered into the chancellery, and the buzz of conversation began to drown out the melodic music playing in the background.
 Laughter could be heard throughout the room as the guests began taking pictures to remember this heartwarming celebration.

-Finally, silence fell over the crowd as the Ambassador, Federico Ramón Puerta, was introduced at the front of the room.
+Finally, silence fell on the crowd as the Ambassador, Federico Ramón Puerta, was introduced at the front of the room.
 After long applause, His Excellency, standing behind the podium, began his speech.

 Texts, prints, photos and other illustrative materials depicted in GUIDEPOST have been either contributed by the authors of each published work or, to the Magazine’s good-faith knowledge, are in the public domain or otherwise benefit from the allowances of Articles 9(2), 10, 10(bis), and applicable others of the Berne Convention for the Protection of literary and artistic works.